ENCCS/intermediate-mpi/content/one-sided-routines.rst

    The ``target_rank`` parameter is, as the name suggests, the rank of the target process in the communicator.

+.. challenge:: Using |term-MPI_Put|

+   Reorganize the sample code of the previous exercise such that rank 1 *stores* values into rank 0 memory window with |term-MPI_Put|, rather than rank 0 *loading* them with |term-MPI_Get|.

+   Download the :download:`scaffold source code <code/rma-put.c>` to get started.

+   You can download a :download:`working solution <code/rma-put-solution.c>`.

 .. signature:: |term-MPI_Accumulate|

    Store data from the **origin** process to the memory window of the **target**